|On Eternal Patrol - Submarine Discoveries|

 |Please note: Recent reports published in Russian media sources of the discovery of USS Herring are unverified, and are, in all probability, incorrect.
 We will continue to follow any and all information on possible searches for the vessel.|

-Since 2005, seven U.S. Navy submarines that were lost in World War II and whose exact locations were not previously known have been discovered.
+Since 2005, nine U.S. Navy submarines that were lost in World War II and whose exact locations were not previously known have been discovered.
 One additional submarine that had been found soon after her sinking has recently been re-discovered.

 USS Flier (SS-250) was found near Palawan Island in the Philippines in the Spring of 2009, at a depth of over 300 feet.Father and son divers Mike and Warren Fletcher of the television show Dive Detectives filmed the dive on the vessel.

 A memorial ceremony was hosted by the Great Lakes Naval Memorial and Museum (recently renamed the USS Silversides Submarine Museum) in Muskegon, Michigan, on August 13, 2010.
 Flier page on this site

 USS R-12 (SS-89) was found in 600 feet of water off Key West, Florida, in October of 2010 by an exploration team led by Tim Taylor aboard the expedition vessel "RV Tiburon."
 According to their website, "In making the discovery, the team deployed a state of the art autonomous underwater robot which collected first ever imagery of the remains of R-12.
 They are collaborating and sharing their findings with the US Navy."
 RV Tiburon is planning additional expeditions to further investigate the possible causes of the sinking, and collect detailed archeological baseline data.

 A small get-together was held in Key West in June of 2013 to commemorate the loss of the vessel.